Terms and conditions

 You are also responsible for the people you register under your name.

-Your safety is my priority.
-However, given the natural risks inherent to the mountains and the sports practised there, I cannot guarantee absolute safety.
-By participating in a mountain sport, you assume the residual risks of the activity.
-All hikes are planned only on officially marked trails and will never exceed a level of difficulty “T3” in summer or “WT2” in winter, according to the criteria of the Swiss Alpine Club (CAS).
+All hikes take place on officially marked trails and will never exceed a difficulty level of “T3” in summer or “WT2” in winter, according to the criteria of the Swiss Alpine Club (SAC).

 Equipment